 A resolution proposed at a meeting must be seconded.

-In case of an equality of votes the chair shall not have a casting or second vote in addition to the vote to which the person in the chair may be entitled as a member and the proposed resolution shall not pass.
+In case of a tie vote the chair shall not have a casting or second vote in addition to the vote to which the person in the chair may be entitled as a member and the proposed resolution shall not pass.

 A member in good standing present at a meeting of members is entitled to one vote.